run-ai/docs/docs/Administrator/Cluster-Setup/Troubleshooting-a-Run-AI-Cluster-Installation.md

  __Typical root cause:__ more than one default storage class is installed

  The Run:AI Cluster installation includes, by default, a storage class named ``local path provisioner`` which is installed as a default storage class.
-In some cases your k8s cluster may already have a default storage class installed.
+In some cases, your k8s cluster may __already have__ a default storage class installed.
 In such cases you should disable the local path provisioner.
 Having two default storage classes will disable both the internal database and some of the metrics.

+ Run:

+      kubectl get storageclass

+And look for _default_ storage classes.

  Run: